Game Over (30 Rock): Plot

 Hank Hooper (Ken Howard) informs Jack that he will be retiring as CEO on his upcoming seventieth birthday.
 Therefore, his granddaughter Kaylie (Chloë Grace Moretz) will take over when she graduates from college.
 Desperate, Jack meets with Lenny Wosniak (Steve Buscemi), who informs him that Kaylie has been hanging around with his old nemesis Devon Banks (Will Arnett).
 Jack meets with Devon and proposes that the pair work together to bring Kaylie down.
 Jack promises to give Devon a role within the corporation in return for his help.
-Devon agrees and reveals that he has discovered Kaylie is not a blood member of the Hooper family, but rather the daughter of a pool boy.
+Devon agrees and reveals that he has discovered Kaylie is not a blood member of the Hooper family, but rather the daughter of the Pool boy.
 Jack sets out to prove this by inviting Kaylie to his office for a drink and taking the DNA from her glass.

 Meanwhile, Liz calls her adoption referee, Bev (Megan Mullally), to find out whether her marriage to Criss has increased her chances at adopting a baby.
 To her dismay, Bev tells her that there is a four-year waiting list for a newborn, but that she can adopt a six-year-old straight away.
 Elsewhere, Tracy is shooting his new Harriet Tubman movie and has cast Octavia Spencer in the role of Tubman.
 She proves to be extremely difficult to work with, exhibiting many of the traits that Tracy does when working on TGS.
 After Grizz and Dot Com make Tracy realize that he is playing the Liz Lemon role, he decides to up the ante and begins dressing and acting like Liz.
 However, this just further exaggerates Octavia's Tracy-esque behavior.

 Jack discovers from Kaylie's sample that she is indeed not a Hooper.
 He gives Devon the results to send to Hank.
 Kaylie turns the tables on him, however, revealing that Devon was a double agent.
 Furthermore, the glass was switched with another so that Jack was fooled into believing that Kaylie was not a Hooper.
 Jack first reacts in horror, but then reveals his true plan.
 He spent the entire week distracting Kaylie so that she would forget to give Hank anything for his birthday.
 He'd also fooled Devon, who had not mailed Hank the test results, but rather a birthday card from Jack.
 Kaylie is horrified to realize that Jack has beaten her and now stands in better favor with Hank than she does.

 Finally, Tracy realizes that the trouble Octavia is giving him parallels the trouble he has given Liz for seven years.
 He applauds her ability to handle it so effectively.
 Liz then realizes that if she can spend seven years handling Tracy Jordan, she can handle an older child.
 She then decides to proceed with the adoption.